 Dr. Glenn practiced in Chatham throughout his entire medical career.
 He opened his medical office in the Backus Building at 147 King St., in January of 1916.
 According to the 1920 edition of Vernon’s City of Chatham Business Directory, Dr. Glenn’s office was located at 6 Third Street.

 Dr. Glenn married Anna Isabelle Wilson from Cedar Springs on September 15th, 1922.
 She was born on the 8th of September, 1900, the daughter of Frank Wilson and the former Annie Shoemaker.
-Mr. Wilson was a farmer and the family resided at Lot 4, concession 2, Harwich Township.
+Her parents were farmers and the family resided at Lot 4, concession 2, in Harwich Township.
 Mrs. Glenn had 4 siblings.
 Her sister Olive “Myrtle” was born on the 16th of May, 1893.
 Her sister Jennie was born on the 7th of April, 1895.
 Her brother John was born on the 15th of February, 1898 and her younger sister Florence was born on the 3rd of May, 1903.
 Sadly, her sister Florence died on the 8th of January, 1919 at the Public General Hospital in Chatham.
 The cause of death was listed as influenza.

 Dr. and Mrs. Glenn resided in Cedar Springs and attended the United Church there.
 Dr. Glenn served as President of the Chatham Medical Society.
 He also acted as the physician for the Ursuline College for a number of years.
 In 1924 Dr. Glen re-located his medical office to 275 King Street West and as of 1941 it was still located there.